 There is no research to support Karezza as a treatment for those medical conditions.

 However, Karezza is capable of boosting feel-good feelings in the brain.
-That’s because the sensual activities that are a part of Karezza — such as cuddling, smiling, and kissing — boost levels of oxytocin in the body.
+That’s because the that are a part of Karezza — such as cuddling, smiling, and kissing — boost levels of oxytocin in the body.
 Oxytocin, also called the “love” or “cuddle” hormone, is released when people snuggle together or socially bond with one another.

 There is no one set method to perform Karezza.
 However, in his book, Lloyd emphasizes the need for quiet, warmth, relaxation, and love instead of passion.